Water-Melon/Melon/docs/book/en/func.md

 You will see the following output after running this program:

 ```
-entry a.c foo 6
+entry a.c foo 8
 in __mln_func_foo: 1
-exit a.c foo 6
+exit a.c foo 8
+entry a.c car 13
+__mln_func_car
+exit a.c car 13
+return value is 100
 bar won't be executed
 ```